tobiasbriones/blog/swe/dev/java/javafx/drawing/productivity/building-slides-from-screenshots-app-in-javafx/index.md

 ![](images/screenshot-_-fix-oome-commit.png)

 The slide above has **underlined text** (multiple words) thanks to both the JavaFX shapes and AI automation tools integrated into the app.
-I mention " automated" as the underlining of words in images is automatic by AI (you just have to click to underline the text).
+I mention "automated" as the underlining of words in images is automatic by AI (you just have to click to underline the text).

 Drawable shapes on a slide can be **lines, rectangles, and circles**.
 The green